Wool is a natural textile fiber obtained from the sheared hair of various animals, such as sheep, goats, camels, yaks and vicunas.

 Wool is a natural fiber with multiple qualities, which differs based on the fineness, softness, shine and resistance of the pile.

-Among the various types of wool, the most valuable of all is vicuna wool, followed by cashmere, mohair, merino, camel and yak wool.
+Among the types of wool, the most valuable of all is vicuña, followed by cashmere, mohair, merino, camel and yak.
 These wools are sought after and expensive, but offer unique comfort and beauty.

-It is no coincidence that we offer our buyers garments produced with the best natural yarns and the finest wools.
-As the crew neck men's cashmere sweater O the women's crew-neck cashmere sweater.
+It is no coincidence that we offer our buyers garments made with the finest natural yarns of the finest wools.
+Like the men's crewneck cashmere sweater or the women's crewneck cashmere sweater.